The Best Gaming Franchises of All Time: Sonic The Hedgehog

 If you were one of the lucky few to own a Sega CD in 1993, you probably heard about Sonic CD.
 If you didn’t, you missed out on Sonic CD – one of the most underrated fun games in the Sonic series.

 Sonic CD was unique because it introduced a time-travel mechanic that allowed you to warp back and forth through time.
-The game utilizes perspective in a unique manner and is really one of the best 2D platformers of its era.
+The game utilizes perspective uniquely and is really one of the best 2D platformers of its era.

-So that concludes our retrospective of the fastest furball in gaming history.
+So that concludes our retrospective of the fastest fur ball in gaming history.
 What’s your favorite Sonic game?
 Do you have a record time you would like to share with us?
 Let us know in the comments.
 Until next time, happy gaming!
 Make sure to follow our trip through some of the best gaming franchises of all time.
-And if your look to buy a retro sonic gem, we got the perfect sega genesis bundle for sale with the Sonic The Hedgehog Trilogy.